 In parking lots (in malls, churches, community centres, etc.) require at least 1 tree per 5 parking spaces, to help mitigate the heat island effect and reduce storm water run-off.

-Stop cutting down mature trees, or shortening their lives by cutting off their roots, to make way for roads and road repair.
+Stop cutting down mature trees, or shortening their lives by cutting off some of their roots, to make way for roads and road repair.
 Trees mitigate the pollution from traffic, provide cooling for pedestrians, and also help the road surface last longer.

 Increase the funding to REEP and other non-profits that work with the Region on greening and climate change improvements.